 To keep tabs on your pet, the Whistle 3 is our favorite GPS collar currently on the market because of its durability and robust app.
 Thanks for reading!

-- NATIONWIDE LOCATION TRACKING: Whistle uses advanced GPS and cellular technology to pinpoint your pet's location anywhere in the U.S. on AT&T, America's largest network.
+- NATIONWIDE LOCATION TRACKING: Whistle uses advanced GPS and cellular technology to pinpoint your pet's location depends on the Wireless coverage. on AT&T, America's largest network.

 - SUBSCRIPTION PLAN: Whistle 3 is like a cell phone for your dog, so it requires a subscription plan for cellular connectivity.
 Plans start as low as $6.95/mo and are selected at activation in the Whistle app (no separate cellular contract required).
 Works with iOS 10 or later and Android 5.0 or later.